01 of 15

 14 of 15

 Keep It Going

-Why stop stenciling just because you've run out of floor?
-In rooms like the bathroom, where there may be less room to make a big statement, keep the pattern going and double the impact of your pattern with a feature wall.Continue to 15 of 15 below.
+Why stop stenciling just because you've run out of floor space?
+In rooms such as the bathroom, where there may be less room to make a big statement, keep the pattern going and double the impact of your pattern with a feature wall.Continue to 15 of 15 below.

 15 of 15

-Looking for a little instruction?
+Are you looking for a little instruction?
 Head over to Domestic Imperfection where Ashley will walk you through every step of her DIY floor transformation.
 And for absolutely everything you need to know to start your own floor project, from cleaning to polishing to painting (and even staining) your concrete floors, check out this post by Christine at Decorated Life.
-Have fun!